`This

 page was started after my wife

-and I decided to follow the part of the Dietary
+and I decided to try and follow the Dietary

 Guidelines for Australian